rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 "real" object in Cloud Files (but is a series of segment objects whose content is streamed out in a particular order), Cloud Files doesn't store an MD5 checksum for the object.
-Further, you don't need the checksum because the VHD file is made up of three segments, each one of has the correct content, and they've been put together in the correct order.
-So the VHD file must be identical to the file that was exported from Cloud Images into Cloud Files.
+Further, you don't need the checksum because the VHD file is made up of three segments, each segment has the correct content, and the segments have been put together in the correct order.
+Therefore, the VHD file must be identical to the file that was exported from Cloud Images into Cloud Files.

 #### Clean up